-Meet Luke Bushman, a Corporate Development professional at ASG who sources, evaluates and executes investment opportunities.
+Meet Luke Bushman, an M&A professional at ASG who sources, evaluates and executes investment opportunities.

 Luke received his Bachelor’s degree in Finance and Business Analytics at the University of Cincinnati.
 Luke previously worked at Alpine Investors and The Pohlad Companies, where he learned the ins and outs of the financial sector.